FirdousKhan877073/Amazon-Customer-Behavior-Analysis-and-Visualization-Using-Tableau/README.md

 # Amazon-Customer-Behavior-Analysis-and-Visualization-Using-Tableau
-# Customer Behavior Analysis for Amazon Using Tableau

 ## 📌 Project Overview
 This project analyzes **customer behavior on Amazon** using **Tableau** for data visualization.
 The insights help in understanding **purchase patterns, customer segmentation, and review sentiments**, enabling better decision-making for e-commerce strategies.